cosmos/cosmos-sdk/docs/architecture/adr-016-validator-consensus-key-rotation.md

     - tendermint already has ability to change a consensus key by ABCI communication(`ValidatorUpdate`).
     - validator consensus key update can be done via creating new + delete old by change the power to zero.
     - therefore, we expect we even do not need to change tendermint codebase at all to implement this feature.
+- new genesis parameters
+    - `MaxConsPubKeyRotations` : maximum number of rotation can be executed by a validator in recent unbonding period.
+    - `InitialKeyRotationFee` : the initial key rotation fee when no key rotation has happened in recent unbonding period.

 ### Workflow